gabors-data-analysis/da-coding-rstats/lecture01-coding-basics/coding_basics.md

 **Note:** too much formatting will increase the chance of making a coding error and your commands will not run or even worse, it will run, but not as you wish.
 Try to keep a good balance!

+**Good-to-know:** there are some general advice specific to `tidyverse` approach on how to format and which style to use, that can be found [here](https://style.tidyverse.org/) if one is interested in more-depth on this topic.
+Also there is a general or base-R coding style called [‘linter for R’](https://github.com/r-lib/lintr), which may be useful when doing more hard-core programming in R.

 ## R-objects